huozhong-in/docs-huozhong-in/docs/manual/search_file.md

 # Search for Files by Keyword

-The file list area is located at the top center of the main interface.
-You can search by keyword using the full path, which can be either the filename or the folder name containing the file.
-Note that searching by file content is not supported.
+The file list area is located in the upper center of the main interface.
+You can search by keyword using the full path, which includes both the filename and the folder name.
+Note that content-based search is not supported.

+:::tip
-:::tip The file type extensions that can be searched are configured in [File Recognition Rules](/docs/manual/configuration)
+The file type extensions that can be searched are configured in [File Recognition Rules](/docs/manual/configuration).
 :::

 ![Active File Search](/img/search_file01.png)

-1. Press cmd+k to quickly locate the search bar, enter the path keyword, and press Enter to search.
+1. Press `Cmd+K` to quickly focus the search bar, enter a path keyword, and press Enter to search.

-2. Once the file appears in the list, you can directly open Finder and locate the file.
+2. When files appear in the list, you can directly open Finder to locate the file.

-## File List Floating Menu
+## File List Context Menu

-Different floating menus are available for different file types in the file list.
+The file list provides different context menus for different file types:

-- Image Q&A, supporting `["png", "jpg", "jpeg", "gif", "webp"]` formats
+- **Image Q&A**, supporting `["png", "jpg", "jpeg", "gif", "webp"]` formats

-- Pinned Files, supporting `['pdf', 'docx', 'pptx', 'txt', 'md', 'markdown']` document formats
+- **Pin File**, supporting `['pdf', 'docx', 'pptx', 'txt', 'md', 'markdown']` document formats

-> The purpose of the pin operation is to associate the file with the current conversation/session and simultaneously begin analyzing the file content to build a knowledge index.
+> The pin operation associates the file with the current conversation/session and begins analyzing the file content to build a knowledge index.
 See [Multimodal Retrieval](/docs/manual/pin_file) for details.

-- Co-reading mode, currently only available for PDFs.
+- **Co-reading Mode**, currently available only for PDFs.
 See [Co-reading Mode](/docs/manual/co_reading) for details.